 For the reasons set forth above, the Court finds the TrueAllele analysis scientifically reliable, and the testimony concerning probabilistic genotyping is admissible at trial.
 The Trial Court finds that the State has met its burden under Harper.
 This matter remains scheduled for trial on February 11th, 2019.

-day of January, 2019.
+IT IS SO ORDERED this A day of January, 2019

-Judge T. Craig Earnest Superior Court Judge

-South Georgia Circuit/ Pro Tempore
+Judge T. Craig Earnest Superior Court Judge South Georgia Circuit/ Pro Tempore